With every change and improvement you make in your company, it is mandatory that you learn how these affect your customers’ satisfaction.

 UserGuiding isn’t primarily an NPS tool, but it has all the features we have mentioned above.

-It is essentially a What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. software that helps you improve the onboarding experience of your users with automated product walkthroughs, in-app messages, checklists, and help centers.
+It is essentially a user onboarding software that helps you improve the onboarding experience of your users with automated product walkthroughs, in-app messages, checklists, and help centers.

 But that doesn’t make its NPS feature an inferior to the other tools in this list.